Young people's cancers incidence statistics

 Trend over time

-Young people's cancer incidence rates (European age-standardised (AS) rate Open a glossary item) are similar to the UK average in all the UK constituent countries.
+Young people's cancer incidence rates (European age-standardised (AS) rate Open a glossary item) are significantly lower than the UK average in Wales and are similar to the UK average in all other UK constituent countries.

 England Scotland Wales Northern Ireland UK